MusclePharm Arnold Iron Whey protein supplement review

 In addition, the formula appears to have too many ingredients, especially added sugars.

 What matters most is already known to be the nutritional value, and although the formula may raise suspicions, you never know what we will find until we look at this table.

 The first column refers to a dose (32.4g) and the second to the values of this supplement for each 100g of product.

 Arnold's Iron Whey has 67.90% of protein concentration.

 What a disappointment Arnold.

-As if the low protein concentration of this supplement were not enough, we still have 18,52g of carbohydrates.
+As if the supplement's low protein concentration weren't enough, we still have 18.52g of carbohydrates.